Boysle/boysle.github.io/_portfolio/0realitycraft.md

 Unlike existing CAD systems that are limited to traditional screens, RealityCraft allows users to design directly within their physical environments.

 It introduces easy-to-use, non-parametric primitives for spatial and improvisational design tasks, integrating seamlessly with the real world.

+It lets users fabricate their designs with 3D printers with the push of a button.